HKMOpen/FrameImageView/README.md

         app:fic_shadow_color="#8BC34A"/>
 ```

-You must use the following properties in your XML to change your CircularImageView.
+You must use the following properties in your XML to change your FrameImageView.

 #####Properties: